Gimorhee/jungle-rails/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+Jungle is a mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+Jungle was built with users in mind from the main catalog to each products detail pages.

 ## Setup